Emergency DentistPort Charlotte, FL

 We can help patients to stay comfortable and live a life that is pain-free.
 If you visit Dragonfly Dental of Port Charlotte experiencing pain, we will identify what is creating the issue and the treatment options available for dealing with it.
 Often, we will also prescribe medication to help with the pain.
 This can prevent you from feeling discomfort while your tooth is being treated and at home.
 You may also want to apply a cold compress or ice pack to the area in order to reduce or prevent swelling.

-Check out what others are saying about our emergency dental services on Yelp: Emergency Dentist Port Charlotte
+Check out what others are saying about our emergency dental services on Google: Emergency Dentist Port Charlotte

 When a tooth has fallen out…